bblhd/crwm/README.md

 - `mod + up|down|left|right`: moves focused window up|down|left|right
 - `mod + <n>`: moves to page &lt;n&gt;
 - `mod + shift + <n>`: moves focused window to page &lt;n&gt;

+All configuration is currently done by editing the source code, although this may be subject to change.

 ## Building

 Compile using `make` or `make compile`, and then install it to /usr/local/bin by running `make install` as root.